faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Keystone:6d] and the book is readily available for examination</span>

 Of course, almost all religious books (such as those mentioned above) are readily available for examination.
-Still, we note that the Golden Plates, which could far more definitively settle issues of historical provenance,[^settling_provenance] are unavailable for examination.
+Still, it should be noted that the Golden Plates, which could far more definitively settle issues of historical provenance,[^settling_provenance] are unavailable for examination.

 > <span style="color:red">[Keystone:6e] Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.</span>